explosion/weasel/docs/tutorial/remote-storage.md

 >
 > ```yaml title="project.yml"
 > remotes:
-> default: 's3://my-spacy-bucket'
+> default: 's3://my-weasel-bucket'
 > local: '/mnt/scratch/cache'
 > ```

 > :information_source: **How it works**
 >
-> Inside the remote storage, spaCy uses a clever **directory structure** to avoid
+> Inside the remote storage, Weasel uses a clever **directory structure** to avoid
 > overwriting files.
 The top level of the directory structure is a URL-encoded
 > version of the output's path.
 Within this directory are subdirectories named
 > according to a hash of the command string and the command's dependencies.